akienz99/geany-arduino/README.md

-# geany-arduino
-Arduino .ino Syntax highlighting and custom filetype for the Geany IDE
+# Geany Syntax highlighting and custom filetype for Arduino files
+This repository contains files which enable you to use Geany for your Arduino sketches.
+# Installation
+* Copy `filetypes.Arduino.conf` to your filedefs in `.config/geany/filedefs/`
+* Add the entries in `filetype_extensions.conf` to the corresponding sections in `.config/geany/filetype_extensions.conf`